vmsmith/CookBook/veg_green_beans_provencal.md

 4. Chop onion
 5. Peel, seed, and chop tomatoes

 #### Directions

-1. Heat 2 – 3 tablespoons of olive oil over low heat
+1. Heat 2 – 3 tablespoons of olive oil over low heat.

-2. Cook onions and garlic about 5 minutes
+2. Cook onions and garlic about 5 minutes.

-3. Add tomatoes and wine; cook for about 20 minutes, stirring occasionally
+3. Add tomatoes and wine; cook for about 20 minutes, stirring occasionally.

-4. Toss in olives and beans, and heat thoroughly
+4. Toss in olives and beans, and heat thoroughly.

-5. Sprinkle with lemon juice and black pepper to taste
+5. Sprinkle with lemon juice and black pepper to taste.